Is critical illness insurance worth it?

 If you have the additional critical illness cover with your life insurance policy, it will pay out both when you’re diagnosed with the illness and when you pass away.

-No. Once you have claimed and a lump sum is paid out your coverage under the policy automatically ends.
+No. Once you have claimed and a lump sum is paid out your cover under the policy automatically ends.

 Terminal illness cover is different to critical illness cover and is usually included as a standard in life insurance policies.
 It means your insurer pays out if your doctor has confirmed you have a terminal condition and you’re likely to pass away within 12 months.